Letter of Proficiency

 The credential is provided in paper format.
 Learners will also receive a verifiable digital badge (which has descriptive metadata about the learning achievement) for sharing through digital channels.

-This program involves a preceptorship component in a primary care setting.
+In addition, this program involves a preceptorship component in a primary care setting.
 The preceptor may be a Registered Nurse, Registered Nurse Practitioner, or Licensed Medical Physician.
-To provide flexibility for learners with respect to timing, location, and context, all learners are responsible for identifying a potential preceptor and working with UBC Okanagan to secure the placement.
-In cases where learners are unable to identify a potential preceptor, UBC Okanagan will work with a learner to arrange for a preceptorship, but cannot guarantee a placement in all cases.
+To provide flexibility for learners with respect to timing, location and context, all learners are responsible for identifying a potential preceptor and working with UBC Okanagan to secure the placement.
+In cases where learners are unable to identify a potential preceptor, UBC Okanagan will work with a learner to arrange for a preceptorship but cannot guarantee a placement in all cases.